hariharana59/Exp-7-Synchornous-counters-/README.md

 ## Name: Hariharan.A
 ## Register number: 23012392

-# Exp-6-Synchornous-counters - up counter and down counter
+# Exp 6 Synchornous counters up counter and down counter

 ## AIM:
 To implement 3 bit up and down counters and validate  functionality.